vrmeet/thexr/DO_THIS_NEXT.md

         - resume/pause
         - restart

-the space is either in 'edit' mode or 'running'

 you change your environment as you play (throw things, create things, destroy things)
   - the question is which abilities are allowed in the space